ferd/ReVault/USAGE.md

 Put another way, ReVault does not use [Certificate Authorities](https://en.wikipedia.org/wiki/Certificate_authority); all certificates are self-signed and pinned.
 This has the obvious downside that you can't automatically trust or distrust peers wholesale, each one must be managed individually.

-It however has the advantage of being conceptually simple: just give each node its keypair, distribute the public keys to the peers you want to talk to and get theirs, write that in a config file, and that's it.
+It, however, has the advantage of being conceptually simple: just give each node its key pair, distribute the public keys to the peers you want to talk to and get theirs, write that in a config file, and that's it.

 ## Bootstrapping a Node